Gargrave: Religion

-St Andrew's Church, Gargrave was built in 1521 and restored in 1852, though there is thought to have been a church on the site long before this time.
-Robert of Newminster who was born in the parish in about 1100 was an early rector.

-Gargrave was the centre of an ancient parish, which also included the townships of Bank Newton, Coniston Cold, Eshton, and Flasby with Winterburn.
-Henry de Percy, 1st Baron Percy of Alnwick, granted the advowson of Gargrave Church and its chapels of ease to Sawley Abbey, before his death in 1314.
+Gargrave was the centre of an ancient parish which also included the townships of Bank Newton, Coniston Cold, Eshton, and Flasby with Winterburn.
+Henry de Percy, 1st Baron Percy of Alnwick, granted the advowson of Gargrave Church and its chapels of ease to Sawley Abbey before his death in 1314.

+St Andrew's Church, Gargrave was built in 1521 and restored in 1852, although there is thought to have been a church on the site long before this time.
+Robert of Newminster, who was born in the parish in about 1100, was an early rector.
 Former Chancellor of the Exchequer Iain Macleod is buried in the south-east corner of the churchyard.